Housing | Location

 Loading

 Most people intend to stay or return to West Maui.
-But since the beginning of the year there has been a 10 percentage point drop in the number of people who expect that they will still be living there in a year’s time, compared to respondents’ expectations in the second half of 2024 when almost everyone expected to remain in West Maui.
-In addition, about 1 in 3 of those who live in other parts of Maui also expect to return to West Maui next year.
+In addition, more than a quarter of those who live in other parts of Maui also expect to return to West Maui next year.
 Public officials have acknowledged that rebuilding permanent housing in the burn area may take several years.
 While roughly 700 temporary housing units are nearing completion, our data provides further evidence that they may not be enough to house residents who wish to stay or return to (West) Maui.

 Go to Conditions